 Lord Krishna appeared over five thousand years ago in Mathura, India to Devaki and Vasudeva in the jail cell of the tyrant Kamsa.
 The place of His birth is known as Sri Krishna Janmasthana.
 He appeared with His brother Balarama in response to the demigods' prayers for protection from the widespread influence of demonic administration on earth.

-Previously, the demigods and demons had been at war in the heavens.
+Previously, the demigods and demons had been at war in the Replica Watches heavens.
 When the demons were defeated by the demigods, they decided to instead attack this planet earth.
 Thus, they invaded the earth by discretely taking birth as princes in powerful royal families of the time.

 And as the earth became overrun by militaristic activities of these kingly demons, the demigods including the Earth goddess earnestly sought Lord Visnu's protection.
 Seeing the deteriorating social and political conditions and hearing the prayers of the demigods, the all-compassionate Supreme Lord Sri Krishna decided to descend for the benefit of all.